opensumi/docs/docs/integrate/quick-start/electron.en.md

 ## Package

-Run `npm run pack` to package the project, the packaged installation package will be exported in the `out` directory.
+Run `npm run pack` to package the project.
+The packaged installation package will be exported in the `out` directory.

 ## npm image